Your Notifications

 Conclusion

 Getting diagnosed with epilepsy and living with the condition can seem difficult at first.
 However, by making a few adjustments to your lifestyle and relying on your loved ones, it doesn’t have to be.
-In addition to this, receiving the best treatment for epilepsy is an important step to control your seizures.
+In addition to this, receiving the best treatment for epilepsy is an important step to controlling your seizures.

 References